-In the perfect scenario, the automatic transmission will always be faster than manual if it is used with the correct settings.
+An automatic transmission will almost always be faster than manual if it is used with the correct settings.
 Specifically, a car with a racing gearbox – which features a semi-automatic transmission with paddle shifters – will be faster around a racetrack than its manual equivalent.

 There are various factors to consider.
 In some cases, a manual transmission could be faster than an automatic.
 As a racer myself, I have done some research into the topic to see just how much of a difference there is between these two transmissions.